mjaeharvey/mjaeharvey/README.md

 - 👋 Hi, I’m Marcus Harvey
 - 👀 I’m interested in music.
 I play bass guitar, guitar and violin
 - 🌱 I’m currently learning to code.
-Im starting over.
 - 💞️ I’m looking to collaborate on projects and and stat a new career
 - 📫 How to reach me at my email mjaeharvey@gmail.com.